The Golden Ear Awards 2018

 In recognition of their dedication to the enrichment of the Seattle jazz community

-The 2017 Golden Ear Awards, celebrating the contributions and achievements in Seattle jazz, were presented at The Royal Room on April 2, 2018.
-The Delvon Lamarr Organ Trio (Delvon Lamarr on Hammond B3 organ, Jimmy James on guitar, David McGraw on drums) opened the evening, and jazz radio broadcaster Jim Wilke emceed the award ceremony.
+The 2018 Golden Ear Awards, celebrating the contributions and achievements in Seattle jazz, were presented at The Royal Room on March 11, 2019.
+Alex Dugdale’s FADE Quartet opened the evening (Dugdale on saxophone, John Hansen on piano, Greg Feingold on bass, and Max Holmberg on drums), and jazz radio broadcaster Jim Wilke emceed the award ceremony.

 Each year, the Golden Ear awards give jazz fans an opportunity to vote for the outstanding musicians, community members and events of the previous year.
 A call for nominations goes out in January, with a public ballot then distributed by the Earshot Jazz website and publication.